CVE-2025-53770 & CVE-2025-53771: SharePoint Zero-Day Under Active Exploitation

 Real-World Exploitation

-- Meanwhile, threat actors continue to scan the internet for exposed servers.
-Security researchers using FOFA found over 200,000 potentially reachable SharePoint instances, an enormous attack surface.
+Threat actors continue to aggressively scan the internet for exposed SharePoint servers.
+Security researchers using FOFA identified over 200,000 potentially reachable SharePoint instances, representing a massive attack surface.

 Microsoft’s Response